 Trekking to the base camp of this mighty Annapurna Summit is in itself a feeling of pride.
-And doing it in the autumn means yielding the best out of it as you walk amidst the mountains of the Nepal.
+And doing it in the autumn means yielding the best out of it as you walk amidst the mountains of Nepal.
 Take a feel as you camp at the base camp of Mt.
 Machapuchare and watch every ridge stand out sharp & shining.
-Thanks to the crisp autumn sunlight and a rainless chilly weather.
+Thanks to the crisp autumn sunlight and rainless chilly weather.
 But when you have so much to take from this trek, the trek in itself also gets demanding.
-Whatever strength you put in, you will be rewarded in surplus that’s for sure.
+Whatever strength you put in, you will be rewarded in the surplus that’s for sure.

 2. Kuari Pass Trek

-One reason that should be more than enough to set your foot on this trek is that it takes you through the wilderness on the Nanda Devi Biosphere and offers unprecedented vista of Mt.
+One reason that should be more than enough to set your foot on this trek is that it takes you through the wilderness on the Nanda Devi Biosphere and offers an unprecedented vista of Mt.
 Nanda Devi shining out of the clouds.
 Autumn makes for the time best suitable to see the birds coming out of the high oaks as you walk on the bed of leaves.
-Exiting the canopy of oaks you enter a world of bugyals giving you an unobstructed view of Neelkanth, Chaukhamba and many more.
+Exiting the canopy of oaks you enter a world of Bugyals giving you an unobstructed view of Neelkanth, Chaukhamba, and many more.
 And guess what you can capture these peaks in the most crystal clear form due to the post rainfall effect.

 3. Gaumukh-Tapovan trek

-Imagine having a sight of water gushing its way out of a cave beneath a huge rock.
-That’s what makes our holy river Ganga and if its inviting you for a dip than mind it, the water will be ice chilled coming straight from the glaciers.
+Imagine having sight of water gushing its way out of a cave beneath a huge rock.
+That’s what makes our holy river Ganga and if it’s inviting you for a dip than mind it, the water will be ice-chilled coming straight from the glaciers.
 It is one of those rare treks that gives you a chance to witness a peak all from its base without any other mountain sneaking in between you and your sight.
 The trek comes with a view of Mt.
 Shivling, Mt.
-Sudarshan and a fin of a shark, Mt.
+Sudarshan, and a fin of a shark, Mt.
 Meru.
 Hurrah !!
 All this is possible because you are here at the best time of the year.
 The trail gets steep and you get to climb & jump over the boulders in order to make to your destination.
 If that’s not enough to get you going then crossing a glacial stream Akash-Ganga will.
 So, brace up yourself and put your fitness level at test.

 5. Sandakphu trek